sbnarra/bckupr/docs/usage.md

 # Usage

+Bckupr comes as a single binary.

+To run bckupr as a long running process there's the `daemon` command which runs the bckupr service/cron/gui, and `cron` which only runs scheduled backups with no gui.

+Once running the bckupr `daemon` process you can then use the `backup`, `restore`, `list`, `rotate` and `delete` commands.

+_The commands can be run without first running the daemon process by using the `--no-daemon` flag_

+---

 Bckupr requires at least the backup directory option to run.

 Backups will read [docker labels](labels.md) and can be configured further using the options below.